Struggling to tell Amharic letters apart? These 7 simple visual rules will help you recognize any letter fast.

 The Amharic letters in the second row have a small mark on their right side, but the suffix mark for “ሩ and ፉ” is under them.
 This symbol makes them read as “u.”
 Example: ሁ Hu፣ ሉ Lu፣ ሙ Mu.

-The letters with two or more legs, such as “ሓ/ha, ላ/la, ሳ/sa, ባ/ba” in the fourth row, have the shortest leg on the left.
+The letters with two or more legs, such as “ሓ/ha, ላ/la, ሳ/sa, and ባ/ba” in the fourth row, have the shortest leg on the left.
 That is why they are pronounced as “a.”
 You can look at them now.

 Figure 5: All the Amharic letters in the fifth row have a ring on their right leg.
 This makes them read as “ie.” For example: ሄ Hie, ሌ Lie, ሜ Mie, ሤ, ሴ, Sie.

-But the Amharic alphabet in the sixth row are consonant letters.
+But the Amharic alphabet in the sixth row consists of consonant letters.
 So we need to read them like “ህ H, ል L, ም M, ስ S, ር R.” For example, “ምስር / MSR,” which means “lentil,” and “ስድስት / SDST,” which means “six.”
 If we add another vowel symbol to these letters, their shape, sound, and meaning will change.
 The remaining 6 letters are vowel letters.
 They change their shape and sound due to the addition of vowel letters. (አ, ኡ, ኢ, ኣ, ኤ, ኦ, (a u i a ie o)

 If you understand these facts well, you can learn and even memorize these Amharic letters very easily.
 Now, when you read the letters below, read them keeping in mind the facts that we have seen above.
 But if you have a problem with pronouncing these Amharic letters correctly, contact me on Telegram; I will give you a 1-hour paid tutor for only $10.

-I will teach you additional facts in the next lessons about the Amharic alphabet, but now read the following Amharic alphabet using the transliterations under each of them or by watching this short YouTube video.
+I will teach you additional facts in the next lessons about the Amharic alphabet, but for now read the following Amharic alphabet using the transliterations under each of them or by watching this short YouTube video.

-All the Amharic alphabet lists:
+Read the Amharic alphabet full chart:

 - ሀ ሁ ሂ ሃ ሄ ህ ሆ